5outh/abstract-nonsense/posts/2017-02-22-environment-variables.md

 ---

 It's likely that you'll have to deal with environment variables at some point.
-What I'll describe here is a kicking-off point for robust environment handling with a really low overhead.
-We'll basically build a tiny library that will make dealing with environment variables and configuration a lot easier, then I'll show some example usage.
+What I'll describe here is a kicking-off point for robust environment handling with little overhead.
+We'll build a tiny library you can drop into any application that will make dealing with environment variables for configuration a lot easier.
+Then I'll show some example usage.

-TODO: Why not just System.Environment
+This is all built on top of `System.Environment`, which isn't super nice to use in its raw form.
+In particular, there no implicit facilities for type coercion, fallback values, or composability.
+We'll address those problems here.

 You'll need the following libraries to get run the code in this post: `transformers`, `split` and `safe`.